AI Recruitment Assistant: How Artificial Intelligence is Used in Recruiting

 If you have ever applied for a job and felt like your application went into outer space, you are not alone.
 In 2012, the Wall Street Journal (WSJ) reported that it would be “very hard to find a Fortune 500 company that didn’t use an Applicant Tracking System.”
 They also reported that these tracking systems were not foolproof, “one small error, such as listing the name of a former employer after the years worked there, instead of before, can ruin a great candidate’s chances.”
 Ouch.

 Fortunately, Human Resources and Recruiting departments have embraced the newest technology as competition and demand for talent continues to increase.
 What does this mean for candidates?
 At first, it may all seem intimidating, especially given some of us still have our applications in outer space.
 However, this time around both candidates and employers stand to win.
-New technology is improving processes, finding the best talent, and most importantly, placing people in the best roles to succeed.
+New technology such as recruiting automation is improving the hiring processes, finding the best talent, and most importantly, placing people in the best roles to succeed.

 You may have heard about the technologies, but what you may not know is that they are becoming an integral part of your job search.
 Below we review some of the latest technology utilized in the recruiting process.